Macchambes Younga-Mouhani

 Macchambes "Mac" Younga-Mouhani (born 1 August 1974) is a Congolese former professional footballer who played as a defensive midfielder.

-Career
+Playing career

 Early career

 Younga in the former People's Republic of the Congo, where he started playing football in the streets.
 He later became a player for Diables Noirs and made his debut as a Congolese international against Chad at the age of 17.
 His national coach at the time, the German Armin Fickert, was also the one who put him in contact with clubs in Europe and thus enabled him to move to German club Schwarz-Weiß Düren.
 The Younga family still lives in Düren today.

 Younga's career in German professional football began in the 1995–96 Bundesliga season with Borussia Mönchengladbach.
-However, he only made two appearances there and then moved to Fortuna Düsseldorf, where he was relegated from the Bundesliga after the first season and afterwards joined Fortuna Köln in the following season.
-It was only in Cologne that he became a regular starter.
+He made two appearances there and then moved to Fortuna Düsseldorf, where he was relegated from the Bundesliga after the first season and afterwards joined Fortuna Köln in the following season.
+In Cologne that he became a regular starter.